Bruno Varela

-Bruno Miguel Semedo Varela (born 4 November 1994) is a professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Hazem.
+Bruno Miguel Semedo Varela (/pt/; born 4 November 1994) is a professional footballer who plays as a goalkeeper for the Cape Verde national team.

 He represented Benfica, Vitória de Setúbal and Vitória de Guimarães in the Primeira Liga.
-Abroad, he played with Valladolid in Spain and Ajax in the Netherlands.
+Abroad, he played with Valladolid in Spain, Ajax in the Netherlands and Al-Hazem in Saudi Arabia.

 Across all age groups, Varela earned 53 international caps for Portugal, and was part of their under-23 team at the 2016 Olympics.
 In October 2023, he switched allegiance to Cape Verde.

 Club career

 Benfica

 Born in Lisbon and of Cape Verdean descent, Varela joined local club S.L.
 Benfica's youth system at the age of 11.
 On 22 September 2012, whilst still a junior, he made his professional debut, appearing for the reserves in a 2–0 away win against C.D.
 Aves in the Segunda Liga.

 From 2013 to 2015, with the team still in the second division, Varela was the undisputed starter.
 His competitive input with the main squad consisted of nine bench appearances, the first of which occurred on 29 August 2011 in a Primeira Liga match at C.D.
 Nacional when he was just 16 years old.

 On 29 August 2015, Varela was loaned to Real Valladolid in a season-long move.
 Barred by Athletic Bilbao youth product Kepa Arrizabalaga, he appeared in only one official game for the Spaniards during his spell, the 1–3 Segunda División home loss to RCD Mallorca in the last matchday.